OSInside/cloud-builder/doc/source/source_setup/git_package_source_setup.rst

   This section contains settings relevant for the package manager and has to define a type and version because the KIWI schema wants it.
-The type information is not used in the scope of {CB}.
-Therefore the most simple type setup was used.
+The type and version information are not used or relevant in the scope of {CB}.
+Therefore the most simple type and version setup was used.
-  For the version information the recommendation is to use the package version as it's also present in the package source files.

 * `<packages type="bootstrap">`